 Understanding Global Change.
 The Very Hungry Plastic-Eating Caterpillar - The Atlantic.
 When she’s not working in her lab at Spain’s IBBTEC institute, Federica Bertocchini keeps bees.

 As the sun’s rays enter our atmosphere, most continue right down to the planet’s surface.
 As they hit the soil and surface waters, those rays release much of their energy as heat.
 Some of the heat then radiates back out into space.
 However, certain gases in our atmosphere, such as carbon dioxide, methane and water vapor, work like a blanket to retain much of that heat.
 This helps to warm our atmosphere.
 But there can be too much of a good thing.
 By examining air bubbles in ice cores taken from Antarctica, scientists can go back and calculate what the concentrations of carbon dioxide in the atmosphere have been throughout the last 650,000 years.
-Teach.
-One thing is clear: if we want the public to understand and appreciate the science of evolution and climate change, we better start supporting teachers.
+Humans have further increased the levels of greenhouse gases in the air by changing the landscape.
+“We’ve always had some greenhouse gases in the atmosphere,” Solomon says.

 This amounts to something between 5 and 30 million species!
 Sample Biodiversity Action Plan.
 Learning Objectives Interpret data from the Biodiversity audit.

+Evaluate needs arising from the audit data.
+Provide realistic solutions to these needs.
+Cooperate effectively as a group.
+Curriculum Links Science, Mathematics, Technology Eco-Schools USA Pathways Biodiversity, School Grounds, Healthy Living, Water Preparation Before completing your action plan, you should carry out a Biodiversity Audit.
+Creating the Action plan 1.
+Using the data from your audit, identify opportunities to improve habitat, thus supporting greater biodiversity.
+Estimating the environmental footprint of new york apple orchards.
 Teaching Resources.
 EIRC.org – Monarch Teacher Network.
 The Monarch Teacher Network (MTN) is a growing network of teachers and other people who use monarch butterflies to teach a variety of concepts and skills, including our growing connection with other nations and the need to be responsible stewards of the environment.